khakhalin/notes/keywords/system_interview.md

 * Key features, functionalities, tasks
 * APIs (how different parts will interact)
 * Abstract database structure: what tables, and how they are linked
 * Bottlenecks (compute, storage, data, speed, availability) and targets.
 What to optimize for?
 What needs to be fast?
-What can be cashed?
+What can be cached?
 What asynchronies are permitted?
 * Scalability, security, privacy, complexity, consistency
 * Trade-offs.
-Can something be pre-computed, cashed?
+Can something be pre-computed, cached?
 Can we trade memory for speed?
-* Can we further optimize, by sending some requests through cashed, and some through direct pipelines, depending on some of their aspects?
+* Can we further optimize, by sending some requests through cached, and some through direct pipelines, depending on some of their aspects?
 * What are the APIs for developers; is it flexible enough?

 Example: for Twitter, it's easier to keep pre-calculated timelines and update all of them with every update, instead of writing a new tweet only once, and SQL selecting it after.
 It however creates a computational-graph-like problem, because you may see response-tweets before original tweets, if original tweets weren't yet precomputed.